On Chow groups of toric schemes over a DVR: Introduction

 \subsection{Conventions}

-The following notation will be used during the whole article. $K$ is a field equipped with a non-trivial discrete valuation. $R$ denotes the corresponding valuation ring, $\mathfrak{m}$ its maximal ideal with generator $\varpi$, and $\kappa$ denotes the residue field, which we assume to be algebraically closed.
+The following notation will be used during the whole article.
+The symbol $K$ will denote a field equipped with a non-trivial discrete valuation.
+We will denote by $R$ the corresponding valuation ring, by $\mathfrak{m}$ its maximal ideal with generator $\varpi$, and by $\kappa$ the residue field, which we will assume to be algebraically closed.

 We set $S = \operatorname{Spec}\left(R\right)$ and denote by $\eta$ and by $s$ the generic and the special point of $S$, respectively.
 For a scheme $\mathcal{X}$ over $S$, $\mathcal{X}_{\eta} \coloneqq \mathcal{X} \otimes_S \operatorname{Spec}(K)$ and $\mathcal{X}_{s} \coloneqq \mathcal{X} \otimes_S \operatorname{Spec}(\kappa)$ denote the generic and the special fiber, respectively.